yochaigal/intotheodd/_posts/monsters/2021-02-19-dragon-turtle.md

 stats: 30 HP, 3 Armor, 20 STR, 6 DEX, bite (d10+d10)
 subtext1: " • Gargantuan sea monsters with the shell of a turtle and draconic features.
 Lurk in deep oceans and can be mistaken for a small island when on the surface."
 subtext2: " • Attack ships, sinking them to add any treasure to their massive underwater hoards."
-subtext3: " • Excellent trackers, hunt accompanied by dire wolves."
+subtext3: " • Breathes large clouds of steam, clogging visions and damaging all inside for d8 damage."
 subtext4:
 author: xenio
 inspiration: TSR Monsters